azharbaig171/bapcsredditbot/README.md

 - [ ] Add support for tracking more subreddits (???)
 - [ ] Add method to deal with Reddit downtime or connection failures

--Improve method of determining if a post is a good 'deal'
-1. The ratio between upvotes and time
-2. The ratio between number of comments and time
-3. The ratio between comments and upvotes

 ## Running BAPCSRobot
 You will need Python 3.7 and will need to install PIP and PRAW
 ```python